 When Gympie girl, Amy Coates decided to volunteer her nursing and midwifery skills to help Sierra Leone in 2009, she created a series of circumstances that led to a lasting connection between Gympie and the people of Yiben.

 Amy’s heart for Salone took her back in 2011 to focus on Women’s Health and Wellness as part of the community obligation of a British Mining Company.
-Her mum Jude, a Gympie teacher, visited her for the second time and was able to spend a week in Yiben helping with the school.
+Her mum Jude, a Gympie teacher, visited her for the second time and spent a week in Yiben helping in the little school.
 Her response to the needs of the village, and the ongoing support of Gympie friends and family, has resulted in the establishment of SET4LIFE Australia.

 Help us support this community